Skip to main content

 Pet loss is difficult, but knowing the signs that a dog may be dying can help ensure you'll know when the time comes.
 Remember that these signs can occur with many health conditions, so it is essential to have your dog evaluated by your veterinarian to determine the severity of your dog's illness.
 By knowing the signs, you can prepare in advance to help ensure that your dog's last days with you are full of love and light.

-Care Expert Bio
+Author and Care Expert Bio

 *Subject to credit approval.

 The information, opinions and recommendations expressed in the article are for informational purposes only.
 Information has been obtained from sources generally believed to be reliable.
-However, because of the possibility of human or mechanical error by our sources, or any other, Synchrony and any of its affiliates, including CareCredit, (collectively, “Synchrony") does not provide any warranty as to the accuracy, adequacy, or completeness of any information for its intended purpose or any results obtained from the use of such information.
-All statements and opinions in this article have been evaluated and are supported by the expert reviewer.
+However, because of the possibility of human or mechanical error by our sources, or any other, Synchrony and any of its affiliates, including CareCredit, (collectively, “Synchrony”) does not provide any warranty as to the accuracy, adequacy, or completeness of any information for its intended purpose or any results obtained from the use of such information.
+All statements and opinions in this article are the sole opinions of the author.
 The data presented in the article was current as of the time of writing.
 Please consult with your individual advisors with respect to any information presented.

-© 2023 Synchrony Bank.
+© 2024 Synchrony Bank.